“The passionate team who has helped inspired, guide and made beautiful harp journey’s possible for many. “

 Cindy Yan is a well sought-after violinist for her excellent well-rounded experience in Solo Recital, Orchestra and Chamber works.
 Ms. Yan graduated from the Shanghai Conservatory of Music, China and obtained her Master’s Degree in Music from Massey Conservatorium of Music in New Zealand.

 Starting music at the tender age of 4 years old, Jia Hui does not know a life without music.
 She quickly became well-versed with music, learning the Piano, music theory and the Harp.
-She completed her ATCL Diploma in Performance at the young age of 15, and continually strives to grow in her knowledge everyday.
+She completed her ATCL Diploma in Performance at the young age of 15.

-When Jia Hui started learning the Harp, she knew it was an instrument that she would continue to play for the rest of her life.
+Jia Hui first started learning the Harp under Katryna Tan at a young age.
 She joined the Rave Harps ensemble in its early years and has journeyed through many performances since then.
+She currently is part of Viva Rave, Singapore’s first professional Harp Ensemble.
 Paired with a strong passion for children’s development and music education, Jia Hui now teaches young children to play the harp, inculcating strong values of musicianship and character.